 When you are a runner, it doesn’t matter if you run 6-minute miles or it takes you 20.
 The fact that you are a runner is enough, give yourself credit.

 When I quit smoking and put on some weight, I understood that I need to start exercising.
 I started running as the easiest way to burn lots of calories.
-At that time I hated running.
-I took me a long time to get into running.
+At that time, I hated running.
+It took me a long time to get into running.
 I started by running for 4 minutes and then walking for 4 minutes for 20 minutes a day.
 I was happy with the results and gave myself a pat on the back.
 It wasn’t hard, but it was enough to give myself credit.

 Know your why

 Set a goal!

 Your vision may be that you build a business that makes millions.
 But you are broke now.
 You may want to run a marathon, but the last time you ran was in high school.
 You may want ripped abs, but you are 30 pounds overweight.

 Make sure your goals are something you want and not meant to impress your friends and relatives.
 They will be impressed, but if you need external motivation, then you are much more likely to fail.
 When you do things because of you, then you are much more likely to achieve them.

 You have to be kind to yourself

 Every step in the right direction counts.
 Positive reinforcement is the best kind of reinforcement:

 Negative self-talk happens when something goes wrong.
 It can be either you blaming yourself for what happened or telling yourself that you deserved this negative outcome.
 In the first case, you are downplaying your abilities, and in the other, you question your worth as a human being.
 But this is not the way to improve your life.
 Don’t beat yourself up every time something doesn’t go the way you intended or expected.